-DISCIAIMET: Remember, supplement quality matters.
+DISCIAIMER- Remember, supplement quality matters.
 If you've tried sleep support supplements before and they haven't worked, it is very likely a quality issue.
 That's why I'm recommending the specific brands of these supplements as linked above.

-If you find that, after implementing the recommendations in this guide, you are still stumped, please consider meeting with one of the Healthy Simple Life dietitian coaches who can help you dig deeper, as there could be many other factors influencing your sleep.
+If you find that, after implementing the recommendations in this guide, you are still stumped, please consider a Supplement Consultation Call with one of our Registered Dietitians.
+They can help you dig deeper and recommend specific supplements and amounts that will help you get a handle on your sleep ASAP!